Swofty-Developments/HypixelSkyBlock/website/docs/setup/kubernetes-linux.md

 - Docker or another OCI image builder
 - Kubernetes 1.29 or newer
 - `kubectl`
-- a container registry you can push to
 - Prometheus installed in the cluster
 - KEDA installed in the cluster
 - Redis and MongoDB available inside the cluster